 Carnosine itself can still be absorbed, with 1.2-14% of the oral dose of 1, 2, or 4g in man being excreted in the urine as intact carnosine, despite one subject having a test meal of both 2g Beta-alanine and 2g L-Histidine without influencing Carnosine levels in the urine.
 It is thought that they can be absorbed from the intestinal tract via proton-coupled peptide transporters PEPT1 and PEPT2, despite not being found in the blood, which is thought to be from the plasma carnosinase enzyme metabolizing free Carnosine rapidly.
 A later study analyzing Carnosine kinetics has also noted that administration of Carnosine in either free (supplemental) form or via food products fails to lead to a detectable serum spike, although Anserine was increased with food and urinary Carnosine still increased.

-Carnosine appears to be rapidly hydrolyzed into its constituents in humans, which differs from animals that can have elevated carnosine levels in serum.
-This limits the possible benefits associated with Carnosine somewhat, and renders supplemental carnosine to an inefficient form of beta-alanine
+Carnosine appears to be rapidly hydrolyzed into its constituents in humans, which differ from animals, which can have elevated carnosine levels in serum.
+This limits the possible benefits associated with carnosine somewhat, and renders supplemental carnosine an inefficient form of beta-alanine

-When compared to Carnosine itself, beta-alanine appears to be more effective in the dose needed to reach similar levels of muscular carnosine and more likely to cause ergogenic benefits associated with carnosine.
+When compared to carnosine itself, β-alanine appears to be more effective in the dose needed to reach similar levels of muscular carnosine and more likely to cause ergogenic benefits associated with carnosine.

-Muscle stores of beta-alanine and carnosine can be increased in as little as two weeks significantly, and a higher dose may exert more of a benefit when taken for a prolonged period of time
+Muscle stores of beta-alanine and carnosine can be increased significantly in as little as two weeks, and a higher dose may provide more of a benefit, when taken for a prolonged period of time

-Beta-alanine supplementation appears to have a long wash-out period, with levels higher than baseline even after 8 weeks
+Beta-alanine supplementation appears to have a long wash-out period, showing levels higher than baseline even after 8 weeks

 Carnosine, the product that beta-alanine forms to buffer H+ ions, appears to exert rudimentary anti-aging properties.
 Its mechanisms are currently speculative for the most part, with some authors hypothesizing that it may act similar to Resveratrol due to their mechanisms being tied in to exercise.
 Currently, most known mechansims of Carnosine are related to protein metabolism.